manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 Most options are the same as in the [HIGHLIGHT() function](Searching/Highlighting.md).
 There are, however, several options that can only be used with `CALL SNIPPETS`.
 The following options can be used to highlight text stored in separate files:

 #### load_files
 Whether to handle the first argument as data to extract snippets from (default behavior), or to treat it as file names, and load data from specified files on the server side.
 Up to [max_threads_per_query](Server_settings/Searchd.md#max_threads_per_query) worker threads per request will be used to parallelize the work when this flag is enabled.
-Default is 0.
-To parallelize snippet generation between remote agents, set the [max_threads_per_query](Server_settings/Searchd.md#max_threads_per_query) parameter in the config to the value greater than 1, and then invoke snippets generation in a distributed index, that contains only one(!) local agent and several remotes.
+Default is 0 (no limit).
+To distribute snippet generation between remote agents invoke snippets generation in a distributed index, that contains only one(!) local agent and several remotes.
 The [snippets_file_prefix](Creating_an_index/Creating_a_distributed_index/Remote_indexes.md#snippets_file_prefix) option is used to generate the final file name.
 E.g. when searchd is configured with `snippets_file_prefix = /var/data_` and `text.txt` is provided as a file name, snippets will be generated from the content of `/var/data_text.txt`.
 #### load_files_scattered
 Works only with distributed snippets generation with remote agents.
 Source files for snippet generation can be distributed among different agents and the main server will merge all non-erroneous results.
 E.g. if one agent of the distributed index has `file1.txt`, another agent has `file2.txt` and you use `CALL SNIPPETS` with both of these files, searchd will merge agent results, so you will get results from both `file1.txt` and `file2.txt`.
 Default is 0.

 If `load_files` options is also enabled, request will return an error if any of the files is not available anywhere.
 Otherwise (if `load_files` is not enabled) it will just return empty strings for all absent files.
 Searchd does not pass this flag to agents, so agents do not generate a critical error if the file does not exist.
 If you want to be sure that all source files are loaded, set both `load_files_scattered` and `load_files` to 1.
 If the absence of some source files on some agent is not critical, set only `load_files_scattered` to 1.